 State Age Floor Set by Statute?
 State Code Provisions Alabama 16 Ala.
 Code § 30-1-4 A person under the age of 16 years is incapable of contracting marriage.
 Ala.
-Code § 30-1-5 If the person intending to marry is at least 16 years of age and under 18 years of age3 and has not had a former wife or husband, the judge of probate shall require the consent of the parents or guardians of the minor to the marriage, to be given either personally or in writing, and, if the latter, the execution thereof shall be proved.
-The judge of probate shall also require a bond to be executed in the penal sum of two hundred dollars (\$200), payable to the State of Alabama, with condition to be void if there is no lawful cause why such marriage should not be celebrated.
+Code § 30-1-5 If a person intending to marry is at least 16 years of age and under 18 years of age and has not had a former wife or husband, the consent of a parent or guardian of the minor to the marriage shall be required.
+Evidence of consent shall be in the form of an affidavit signed by a parent or guardian, notarized, and filed with the probate court.
 Alaska 14 Alaska Stat. § 25.05.011 (a) Marriage is a civil contract entered into by one man and one woman that requires both a license and solemnization.
 The man and the woman must each be at least one of the following: (1) 18 years of age or older and otherwise capable; (2) Qualified for a license under AS 25.05.171 [see below]; or (3) A member of the armed forces of the United States while on active duty.
 Alaska Stat. § 25.05.171 (a) A person who has reached the age of 16 but is under the age of 18 shall be issued a marriage license if the written consent of the parents, the parent having actual care, custody, and control, or a guardian of the underaged person is filed with the licensing officer issuing the marriage license under AS 25.05.111 [general conditions for marriage license: identification of parties ("to the satisfaction of the licensing officer"), no legal objection to marriage, parties not intoxicated, officer provides information about fetal alcohol syndrome]. (b) A superior court judge may grant permission for a person who has reached the age of 14 but is under the age of 18 to marry and may order the licensing officer to issue the license if the judge finds, following a hearing at which the parents and minor are given the opportunity to appear and be heard, that the marriage is in the best interest of the minor and that either (1) The parents have given their consent; or (2) The parents are (A) Arbitrarily and capriciously withholding consent; (B) Absent or otherwise unaccountable; (C) In disagreement among themselves on the question; or (D) Unfit to decide the matter.
+Arizona 16 Ariz.
+Rev. Stat.
+Ann. § 25-102 A. A person who is at least sixteen years of age and who is under eighteen years of age may marry only if one of the following is true: 1.
+The person has received an emancipation order pursuant to Title 12, Chapter 15 or from a court in another state and the person's prospective spouse is not more than three years older than the person.
+2. The parent or guardian who has custody of the person consents to the marriage and the person's prospective spouse is not more than three years older than the person.